-Join Mark Struthers for an in-depth discussion in this video Investigating preferences for user ease, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Investigating preferences for user ease, part of Learning Cubase Pro 8.

 - I'm fairly sure I don't need to tell you…what program preferences are.…Every program that you've ever used…will include its own preferences.…Nevertheless, here I want to talk about…a couple of the options you can set up…in the Cubase preferences…so that you can make Cubase work…the way that you want it to.…I do want to illustrate one preference initially.…So, to do it, let's add a couple of new audio tracks…to the Track List area…of this as yet empty project.…Remember we can do this by clicking this plus button…and choosing Add Audio Tracks, the top option.…